 Setting up Google Cloud Functions

 To start using Cloud Functions, you need to have a Google Cloud Platform (GCP) account and create a new project.
-Follow these steps to set up your environment:
+You can use Google Cloud Functions to integrate Google data actions, but their use requires special processing.
+The following steps outline the setup for using functions with the integration of Google data actions.

 Let's create a simple "Hello World" Function using Node.js that will be triggered via an HTTP request.